joescii/lift-ng/README.md

 #### Optimizations
 The reduce the network overhead, changes to a bound model on the server will be communicated to the client by sending only a diff.
 Since watching scope variables on the client can produce a flood of changes (e.g. each character entered in a text box will generate a change event), changes are queued up and sent after no more changes are detected for 1000 millis.
-The fourth argument to the `SimpleBindingActor` constructor or an override of `clientSendDelay` in `BindingActor` allows you to tweak this delay to your liking.
+The fourth argument to the `SimpleNgModelBinder` constructor or an override of `clientSendDelay` in `NgModelBinder` allows you to tweak this delay to your liking.

 #### Caveats
-Note that this feature will utilize more memory than others, paricularly on the server.
+Note that this feature will utilize more memory than others, particularly on the server.
 We maintain the last known state of your model.
 This allows us to compare to any model changes provided and transmit only the diff from the server.